ashleve/lightning-hydra-template/README.md

 ### Why Hydra?
 Hydra is an open-source Python framework that simplifies the development of research and other complex applications.
 The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.
-It provides convenient ways to manage experiments and contains very useful plugins, like Optuna Sweeper for hyperparameter search, or Ray Launcher for running jobs on a cluster.
+It provides convenient ways to manage experiments and contains many useful plugins, like Optuna Sweeper for hyperparameter search, or Ray Launcher for running jobs on a cluster.
 <br>
 <br>
 <br>